 Tuple is a collection of Python objects much like a list.
 The sequence of values stored in a tuple can be of any type, and they are indexed by integers.
-The important difference between a list and a tuple is that tuples are immutable.
-Also, Tuples are hashable whereas lists are not.

 Values of a tuple are syntactically separated by ‘commas’.
 Although it is not necessary, it is more common to define a tuple by closing the sequence of values in parentheses.
 This helps in understanding the Python tuples more easily.